ryan-haskell/elm-spa/docs/public/content/guide/requests.md

 Other times, you'll want to do __programmatic navigation__ – navigating to another page after some event completes.
 Maybe you want to __redirect__ to a sign in page, or head to the __dashboard after signing in successfully__.

-In that case you'll need access to `req.key` in order to use `Nav.pushUrl` or `Nav.replaceUrl`.
+In that case we store `req.key` in order to use `Request.pushRoute` or `Request.replaceRoute`.
 Here's a quick example of what that looks like:

 ```elm
 type Msg = SignedIn User